I want to share something that happened to me recently about “Through” or “Throught.”

 | Usage | Formal and informal writing | Formal and informal writing |

-Note: There are no spelling differences for this word between the two versions of English.
+Note: There are no spelling differences between UK and US English for this word.

 Which Spelling Should You Use?